-As in the US in 1948, the pollsters re-grouped, licked their wounds, and revised their methodologies.
+As in the US in 1948, the pollsters re-grouped, licked their wounds and revised their methodologies.

 After the disaster of 1992, surely the UK pollsters wouldn't get it wrong again?
 Moving forward 2015, the pollsters got it wrong again!

 In the 2015 election, the Conservative party won a working majority.
-This was a complex, multi-party election with strong regional effects, all of which was well-known at the time.
+This was a complex, multi-party election with strong regional effects, all of which were well-known at the time.
 As in 1992, the pollsters predicted a hung parliament and their subsequent humiliation was very public.
 Once again, there were various inquiries into what went wrong [Sturgis].
 Shockingly, the "official" post-mortem once again found that sampling was the cause of the problem.
 The polls over-represented Labour supporters and under-represented Conservative supporters, and the techniques used by pollsters to correct for sampling issues were inadequate [Sturgis].
 The official finding was backed up by independent research which further suggested pollsters had under-represented non-voters and over-estimated support for the Liberal Democrats [Melon].

-Once again, the industry had a re-think.
+Once again, the industry had a rethink.